Ambarès-et-Lagrave

 Ambarès-et-Lagrave ([ɑ̃baʁɛs e laɡʁav]; Ambarés e La Grava in Gascon dialect) is a commune in the Gironde department in the Nouvelle-Aquitaine region of southwestern France.

-The inhabitants of the commune are known as Ambarésiens or Ambarésiennes
+Twinned with Midsomer Norton in the BANES area of the United Kingdom.

 Geography

 Ambarès-et-Lagrave is part of the Bordeaux urban area located to the north of the Bordeaux conurbation between the Garonne and Dordogne.
 The A10 autoroute passes down the eastern side of the commune from north to south with Exit → Ambarès-et-Lagrave, Saint-Loubès in the commune.
 The commune is mostly urban with small areas of forest in the north and south and farmland in the west and north.

 Ambarès-et-Lagrave is part of the Bordeaux Métropole.